 nowhere to retreat to if feeling threatened by unfamiliar children or adults

-Signs a dog is stressed A dog may show he/she is stressed by -
+A dog may show he/she is stressed by -

 chewing and ripping up electrical cords, clothing, couches, cushions, garden hose, vegetables from the garden and other items (Puppies may chew things they shouldn't but can be trained out of such behaviour.)